suyashpatel98/QueryEngine/README.md

 # TrivialDB: Single-node OLAP solution.

 ## Introduction:
-Often you come across datasets that don't require a massive Spark cluster (which comes with the overhead of managing a distributed system).
-Wouldn't it be great to be able to process these datasets using the same DataFrame API you are familiar with on a single node?
-Introducing TrivialDB (based on Apache Calcite and Apache Arrow) to replace expensive Spark clusters
+In many cases, datasets don't require the scale of a massive Spark cluster, which comes with the complexities of managing a distributed system.
+TrivialDB offers a solution by allowing you to process these datasets on a single node using the familiar DataFrame API.
+Built on Apache Calcite and Apache Arrow, TrivialDB is designed to replace expensive Spark clusters while maintaining efficient and effective data processing capabilities.

 ## Design: